IBM/spark-tpc-ds-performance-test/README.md

 This will exit the script.

-## Run using a Jupyter notebook in the IBM Data Science Experience (DSX) on IBM Bluemix
+## Run using a Jupyter notebook in the IBM Data Science Experience

 1. [Sign up for the Data Science Experience](#1-sign-up-for-the-data-science-experience)
 2. [Create the notebook](#2-create-the-notebook)